Environmental Science Services Administration: Environmental Data Service

 Under ESSA, the National Data Center was renamed the Environmental Data Service (EDS).
 In 1966, ESSA transferred the U.S. Coast and Geodetic Survey's Seismology Data Centers to Asheville, North Carolina, where they merged with the U.S. Weather Bureau's National Weather Records Center to create ESSA's Environmental Data Center.

 United States Weather Bureau

 Under the 1965 reorganization, the United States Weather Bureau became subordinate to ESSA.
-It retained its identity as the U.S. Weather Bureau while under ESSA.
+It retained its distinct identity as the U.S. Weather Bureau while under ESSA.
 It was renamed the National Weather Service (NWS) in 1970.

 National Environmental Satellite Center

 The National Aeronautics and Space Administration (NASA) began weather satellite programs in 1958, and ESSA inherited these upon its creation in 1965.
 ESSA's National Environmental Satellite Center worked jointly with NASA to develop weather satellite capabilities.
 It managed the first operational U.S. polar orbiting weather satellite system, known as the Television Infrared Observation Satellite (TIROS) Program.
 These satellites, launched between 1960 and 1965 and known as TIROS 1 through 10, were the first generation of American weather satellites.
 These early satellites carried low-resolution television and infrared cameras.
 Designed mainly to test the feasibility of weather satellites, TIROS proved to be extremely successful.
 Four were still operating when ESSA was established in 1965.

 TIROS paved the way for the more advanced weather satellites of the TIROS Operational System (TOS).
 The ESSA National Environmental Satellite Center worked jointly with NASA to deploy the new TOS satellites, which constituted an operational experiment with early imaging and weather broadcast systems.
 Nine of ESSA's TOS satellites were launched between 1966 and 1969, each named "ESSA" followed by a number from 1 to 9, beginning with the launch of ESSA-1 on 3 February 1966.
 The last of these satellites was decommissioned in 1977, but ESSA's work with NASA laid the foundation for the deployment of the first geostationary weather satellites, the Synchronous Meteorological Satellites of 1974 and 1975.